Site Logo, Site Icon, and Browser Tab Icon

 The header logo lives inside your theme's Header template part and is controlled by the Site Logo block.

-- Go to Appearance → Editor and open the Header template part.
+- In your WordPress dashboard, go to Appearance → Editor to open the Site Editor.

-- Select the Site Logo block and upload or replace the image.
+- Click to select the Site Logo block in the header.

 For a deeper look at the block's options, see the Site Logo block guide on WordPress.org.